The Student Body

 Approximately 70 percent of the undergraduate student body is from Virginia.
 Students come from 50 states and approximately 150 countries.
 The gender breakdown is 54 percent women and 46 percent men.
 The undergraduate student body has become increasingly diverse in recent years.
 Over 30 percent of students identify themselves as members of a minority group.

-The Office of Institutional Assessment and Studies maintains and reports current information on student enrollment and a variety of other University data.
+The Office of Institutional Research and Analytics maintains and reports current information on student enrollment and a variety of other University data.
 Several specially selected groups are included in the entering undergraduate class: the Echols Scholars in the College of Arts and Sciences; the Rodman Scholars in the School of Engineering and Applied Science; and the Jefferson Scholars, who are supported for four years of undergraduate study and five renewable years of graduate study.